uriballo/iqpopt/README.md

 ```python
 circuit = iqp.IqpSimulator(n_qubits, [[[0]],[[1]]], init_gates = [[[0,1]]], init_coefs=[0.5])
 ```
-specifies that a gate with generator $X_0X_1$ and fixed parameter 0.5 should be applied at the start of the circuit.
+defines a circuit with two trainable gates with generators $X_0$ and $X_1$ and specifies that a gate with generator $X_0X_1$ and fixed parameter 0.5 should be applied at the start of the circuit.

-> **Note**: For very large problems it is recommended to initialize the circuit with the option `sparse=True`.
+> **Note**: For very large problems it can be useful to initialize the circuit with the option `sparse=True`.
-> This uses scipy sparse matrix multiplication in place of JAX and can be significantly faster and memory efficient.
+> This uses scipy sparse matrix multiplication in place of JAX and can be significantly more memory efficient.

 ## Expectation values